Aditya10403/Weather-Site/README.md

 ## About Us

 My Weather Website is dedicated to providing reliable weather forecasts to users worldwide.
-Our team works tirelessly to ensure that you receive up-to-date and accurate weather information whenever you need it.

 ## Disclaimer